 - Scope.
 In general, it is the policy of the District to establish accounts with vendors for invoicing.
-Credit cards are to be used only for one-time purchases making account establishment impractical, or only for situations where payment by check is not possible (e.g., on-line trainings, etc.). - 2.
-A District credit card will be issued to the Chief Executive Officer (CEO) and/or the Chief Administration Officer (CAO).
-A Foundation credit card will be issued to the CEO, CAO, and Chief of Community Engagement (CCE).
-The credit card will not be issued to or used by members of the Board of Directors. - 2.a All credit card bills will be paid in a timely manner to avoid late fees and finance charges, whenever possible. - 2.b All credit card expenses will be reasonable and necessary to the furtherance of District/Foundation business.
+Credit cards are generally to be used for one-time purchases where account establishment is impractical, situations where payment by check is not possible (e.g., on-line trainings, etc.), or where cost savings can be realized. - 2.
+A District and Foundation credit card will each be issued to the Chief Executive Officer ("CEO"), Chief Administration Officer ("CAO"), and Chief of Community Engagement ("CCE").
+A credit card will not be issued to or used by members of the Board of Directors. - 2.a All credit card bills will be paid in a timely manner to avoid late fees and finance charges, whenever possible. - 2.b All credit card expenses will be reasonable and necessary to the furtherance of District/Foundation business.
 No personal expenses will be charged on a District/Foundation credit card.
 If there is an overlap on a transaction between personal and District/Foundation business, the employee will pay for the transaction personally and then request reimbursement by the District/Foundation.
 In the event of a charge which includes both personal and District/Foundation business, reimbursement shall be made to the District/Foundation immediately. - 2.c All credit card transactions will have itemized third-party documents (receipts) attached and the District/Foundation purpose annotated by the cardholder.